 The group is removed from all shelves by the One Identity Manager Service.
-All requests and assignment requests with this group, are canceled.
+All requests and assignment requests with this group are canceled.

-For detailed information about requesting company resources through the IT Shop, see the One Identity Manager IT Shop Administration Guide.
+For more information about requesting company resources through the IT Shop, see the One Identity Manager IT Shop Administration Guide.

-- General main data of Azure Active Directory groups on page 187 - Prerequisites for indirect assignment of Azure Active Directory groups to Azure Active Directory user accounts on page 95 - Assigning Azure Active Directory groups to departments, cost centers and locations on page 96 - Assigning Azure Active Directory groups to business roles on page 97 - Adding Azure Active Directory groups to system roles on page 98 - Assigning Azure Active Directory user accounts directly to Azure Active Directory groups on page 101 - Assigning Azure Active Directory groups directly to Azure Active Directory user accounts on page 102
+- General main data for Azure Active Directory groups on page 197 - Prerequisites for indirect assignment of Azure Active Directory groups to Azure Active Directory user accounts on page 98 - Adding Azure Active Directory groups automatically to the IT Shop on page 104 - Assigning Azure Active Directory groups to departments, cost centers and locations on page 99 - Assigning Azure Active Directory groups to business roles on page 100 - Adding Azure Active Directory groups to system roles on page 101 - Assigning Azure Active Directory user accounts directly to Azure Active Directory groups on page 106 - Assigning Azure Active Directory groups directly to Azure Active Directory user accounts on page 107